 CVS or CVS-Performance service type.

 Each service type offers different service levels, and the service levels are offered in different regions.
 For details, see Service types.

+Replication Select to create volume as a destination target for volume replication.
+These volumes are read-only and aren't intended for active workloads.
 Region* Google Cloud region for your volume.
 For more information, see Best practices for Compute Engine region selection.
 Zone* Google Cloud zone for your volume.
 Volume Path* The system automatically generates a recommended volume path.
 The name must be unique across all of your cloud volumes.
 Service Level*

 - For the CVS service type, select the level of availability for the volume.

 - For the CVS-Performance service type, select the level of performance for the volume.

 Snapshot Allows you to create and manage a volume based on a snapshot.
 Allocated Capacity* Size of the cloud volume.
 The minimum size is 1,024 GiB (1 TiB).
 Protocol Type* The NFS protocol that applies to your service type: NFSv3, NFSv4.1, or Both (NFSv3/NFSv4.1).
 NFSv3 only Make snapshot directory (.snapshot) visible Makes your snapshot directory visible to the client as a hidden

 .snapshotdirectory in the root of the mapped share.
 Enables Previous Versions access in Windows Explorer.

 Enable LDAP Enables extended group support per volume.
 Ignores GIDs sent by the client and uses GIDs fetched from LDAP instead.
 Block volume from deletion when clients are connected Required for volumes used as Google Cloud VMware Engine datastores.
 After this option is enabled for a volume, the only way to disable it is by opening a support case.
 NFSv3 only